-Not only am I living under a continual cloud around my health issues, now having looked through my medical notes again, although I initially dismissed having Spina Bifida because it wasn’t an obvious diagnosis and the conversation was between the Specialist and my father, my medical notes clearly state that at the age of 14 in 1977, the Specialist confirmed that is what I had.
+Although I initially dismissed having spina bifida because I had no obvious symptoms, my medical notes clearly state that at the age of 14 in 1977, that is what I had.

-I tend to skim when I read but now having looked through my notes once again, this time reading more thoroughly, in that same consultation with the Specialist, on the mental retardation diagnosis, my father’s opinion was that my inability to learn was simply down to a bad memory, as that is what the Specialist repeated back in his letter to my General Practitioner.
+Having looked through my notes once again, in the same consultation with the specialist on the ‘mental retardation’ diagnosis, my father’s opinion was that my inability to learn was due to a ‘poor memory’ and that is what the specialist repeated back in his letter to my General Practitioner.